The Future of Remote Work: What Does It Hold?

 In the remote work future, it’s likely that all three of these candidates would be unknown to the executive.
 As such, the only thing the executive has to go on to make this important decision is the data - how each candidate has performed regarding output, overall productivity, and their efficiency compared to their peers.

-Relying on software for monitoring computer activity, you can start to build a data hub that grows with your company and informs performance, productivity, and provides workforce analytics insights.
+Relying on software for monitoring computer activity and understanding how to track remote employees, you can start to build a data hub that grows with your company and informs performance, productivity, and provides workforce analytics insights.